Email Us Contact

 Studies and industry estimates suggest that assets are hidden in roughly 30% of divorce cases involving significant financial holdings.
 The practice is more common in marriages where one spouse controls the finances, owns a business, or has complex investment portfolios.
 Even in amicable divorces, undisclosed accounts or undervalued assets are not unusual.

-Yes.
-Licensed private investigators use legal methods to locate undisclosed bank accounts, including public record searches, financial database queries, analysis of mail and correspondence, review of tax returns for interest and dividend income, and surveillance of financial behavior.
-We do not hack into banking systems, but we are very effective at finding accounts through legal investigative techniques.
+A properly licensed investigator may use lawful methods to look for signs of undisclosed accounts, including public record searches, financial database queries, review of tax returns for interest and dividend income, and documentation of lifestyle indicators.
+Investigators cannot hack into banking systems or access private financial accounts without authorization or legal process.

 Courts take asset concealment very seriously.
 Consequences can include contempt of court charges, perjury charges if assets were hidden under oath, an unfavorable division of the discovered assets (sometimes awarding 100% of the hidden asset to the other spouse), payment of the other party legal and investigation fees, and damage to credibility that affects other aspects of the case.

-Asset investigations typically range from $1,000 to $5,000 depending on the complexity.
+Asset investigations often range from $1,000 to $5,000 depending on complexity.
 Basic searches covering real estate, vehicles, and business filings are on the lower end.
 Complex cases involving offshore accounts, multiple business entities, or cryptocurrency tracing cost more.
-The investment almost always pays for itself when significant hidden assets are recovered.
+Compare the expected cost with the value of the suspected undisclosed assets before authorizing work.

-Yes, though it requires specialized expertise.
+Sometimes, though it requires specialized expertise.
 Cryptocurrency transactions are recorded on public blockchains, but tracing them to specific individuals requires forensic analysis.
-We look for evidence of crypto purchases in bank records, investigate known exchange accounts, and work with digital forensics specialists to trace wallet addresses.
+Investigators may look for evidence of crypto purchases in bank records, review known exchange activity when records are available, and work with digital forensics specialists to trace wallet addresses.

 They serve different but complementary roles.
 A PI locates assets through investigation, surveillance, and database research.
 A forensic accountant analyzes financial records to identify discrepancies, value businesses, and trace money flows.
 For complex cases, having both provides the most comprehensive results.
 Your divorce attorney can recommend which approach fits your situation.